babarrett/mitosis-docs/mitosis-README.md

 # MITOSIS 2017 -- Information, parts, build instructions

 This document has been created using available resources on Reddit.com, Geekhack.org, and other web sources.
-The intent is to gather all useful and available information to make building and programming the Mitosis wireless keyboard as easy as possible.
+The intent is to gather all useful and available information to make building and programming the Mitosis wireless keyboard as easy as possible, with the greatest chance for success.

 TODO:
 * Check name and clock speed on Pro Micro
-* ATmega32U4 processor?
+* Verify ATmega32U4 processor?
-* battery life? , but it would still last years in standby, akin to the battery shelf life.
+* Validate expected battery life.
+It is stated that it could still last years in standby, akin to the battery shelf life.
 * Add photos, especially annotated close-ups of boards for soldering small parts.
 * Break into multiple files?